Frequently Asked Questions

 Q: What happens if I meet the Pledge goal?

-A: Students who fulfill their pledge, log their hours, and submit an evaluation will receive a Dean's Certificate of Recognition and receive special recognition at graduation.
+A: Students who fulfill their pledge and log their hours will receive a Dean's Certificate of Recognition, receive special recognition at graduation and receive a special notation on their transcript indicating that they completed the Pro Bono Service Initiative.
 The graduating student completing and recording the most hours will also receive a special Award of Excellence.

 Q: What happens if I do not meet my Pledge?